Wilstorm/retropie_shader_configs/README.md

 Vector games (i.e., ```asteroids``` or ```tempest```) are included in some of the database files but typically are not used in conjunction with shaders.
 The *Type* field is used to identify and disable them.

 ### Scale Factor:
 Inside the cfg files you'll find the calculated scale factor (nonapplicable for curvature shaders).
 Typically if the scale factor is less than 3 the shaders won't look very pleasant and are disabled in the cfg files.
+See the .csv log file, located in the script folder, to see which games have a scale factor less than 3.

 You're more than welcome to enable them for a particular game to decide for yourself.
 A few examples of this are ```rampage``` and ```popeye``` that both have scale factors below 3.

 ## Miscellaneous: